Mahāsaṅghika Vinaya

 Without disturbing, without transgressing in speech, practising according to the laid-down precepts,

-Devoted to progress with a clear and happy mind, this is called the teaching of the Buddhas.
+Dedicated to the happiness of samādhi, this is called the teaching of the Buddhas.

 Kakusandha Buddha, the Tathāgata, worthy of offerings, the perfectly enlightened one, first spoke this pātimokkha to his quiet sangha: